cansik/esp-dmx-max485/README.md

 # ESP8266 / ESP32 to DMX over MAX485
 An example on how to send dmx over a max485 with an ESP8266 or ESP32.

+### Important
+The library uses multiple Serial protocols which is **very** slow!
+I am using a new library for the `ESP32`, which does the protocol change directly through chaning the registers.
+Please take a look at the library here ([LXESP32DMX](https://github.com/bildspur/til/tree/master/src/controller/driver/LXESP32DMX)).
+Here is an example on how to use it ([DMXLightRenderer.h](https://github.com/bildspur/til/blob/master/src/controller/renderer/DMXLightRenderer.h))

 ### Library
 - [DMX Library for Arduino with ESP8266](https://github.com/Rickgg/ESP-Dmx)